Electronic quantum wires in extended quasiparticle picture

 \section{Abstract}

+Expanding the two-particle Green functions determines the selfenergy and the polarization as well as the response function on the same footing.
+The correlation energy is calculated with the help of the extended quasiparticle picture which accounts for off-shell effects.
+The corresponding response function leads to the same correlation energy as the selfenergy in agreement with perturbation theory provided one works in the extended quasiparticle picture.
 A one-dimensional quantum wire of Fermions is considered and ground state properties are calculated in the high density regime within the extended quasiparticle picture and Born approximation.
-Expanding the two-particle Green functions determines the selfenergy and the polarization as well as the response function on the same footing.
 While the on-shell selfenergies are strictly zero due to Pauli-blocking of elastic scattering, the off-shell behaviour shows a rich structure of a gap in the damping of excitation which is closed when the momentum approaches the Fermi one.
 The consistent spectral function is presented completing the first two energy-weighted sum rules.
 The excitation spectrum shows a splitting due to holons and antiholons as non-Fermi liquid behaviour.
 A renormalization procedure is proposed by subtracting an energy constant to render the Fock exchange energy finite.
-The effective mass derived from meanfield shows a dip as onset of Peierls instability.
-The correlation energy is calculated with the help of the extended quasiparticle picture which accounts for off-shell effects.
-The corresponding response function leads to the same correlation energy as the selfenergy in agreement with perturbation theory.
+The effective mass derived from meanfield approximation shows a dip analogously to the onset of Peierls instability.
 The reduced density matrix or momentum distribution is calculated with the help of a Pad\'e regularization repairing deficiencies of the perturbation theory.
 A seemingly finite step at the Fermi energy indicating Fermi-liquid behaviour is repaired in this way.